(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Another priority that many people value is wealth-building or the process of amassing financial capital and long-term income.
+Another priority that many people value is wealth-building or the process of amassing financial capital and long-term income from investments.

 Are there any opportunities for upward mobility on the career ladder at work?
 Do you see options to scale your solo business?

 If you're a freelancer who wants to build her wealth, turn some of your efforts towards doing more than offering services.